-Some risks include:
+Some risks are:

-- Having gone through menopause
+- Having gone through menopause.

-- Infection with HPV
+- Infection with HPV.

 Signs of Vulvar Cancer

-The signs can include:
+The signs can be:

-- Pain and pain with sex
+- Pain with sex.

-- Bleeding and/or discharge
+- Bleeding and/or discharge from your vagina.

-- Lesions or new skin growths
+- Lesions or new skin growths.

 Diagnosis of Vulvar Cancer

-- Colposcopy and vulvoscopy
+- Colposcopy and vulvoscopy.

-- Pap test
+- Pap test.

-- Looks at a piece of the vulva for cancer cells
+- Looks at a piece of the vulva for cancer cells.

-- Is used to find out the cancer type, how normal it is [grade], and if it has spread
+- Is used to find out the cancer type, how normal it is [grade], and if it has spread.

-- May look at samples from lymph nodes to check for cancer
+- May look at samples from lymph nodes to check for cancer.